Shadrock/first-leaflet-map/README.md

 An alternative method to create a legend uses a For loop conditional statement to add legend elements based on the number of data classification categories you have.
 There is a "legend" section of [the Leaflet choropleth tutorial that shows this](https://leafletjs.com/examples/choropleth/#custom-legend-control).

 ### Adding a Scale Bar
-Although I don't oftn add scale bars to web maps where the geography is really familiar to most users, this map implies (and expects) a user to zoom in to see specific rat sightings.
+Although I don't often add scale bars to web maps where the geography is really familiar to most users, this map implies (and expects) a user to zoom in to see specific rat sightings.
 Because some users may not be intimately familiar with the scale of Boston, I added a legend using the following code:

 ```JavaScript
 // Add Scale Bar to Map